pierwill/ssn2018aarhus/aarhus.rst

    *ytt asketh then (so plesing your highnes) an exacte booke, describeng every parte of your Reallme…… The which substancially deciphred, might appere from tyme to tyme, as a certayn monument satisfieng every dowtt… & if the remnant were throwly deciphred, it were a grett assuranc to the state.
 Again Religion shold be the more assured, & mani execrable sectes eschewed, which kindle men dangerowsly bothe against God & their Soveraigne.*

-   I think this “exact book” can be (and would have been) understood as a shadow of the Book of Life—the persistent metaphor for predestination in biblical and religious literature.
+   I think this “exact book” can be (and would have been) understood as a shadow of the Book of Life.
+The Book of Life is a persistent metaphor for predestination in biblical and religious literature.
+God’s book contains the names of those predestined to eternal life.
+But crucially the Book of Life is UNREADBLE.

-   ..
-      (Maybe the Domesday Book as well, though I’m less sure about this.)
-Herle was a down-on-his-luck character, and his survey’s appearing “from time to time” is a canny bid for employment.
-More cannily, though, Herle’s program provides an answer to the challenges of Norton’s allegory.
-The Trojan Horse cannot be searched if it is fated to succeed.
-Providentia (providence) the scholastics tell us is a species of prudentia (prudence).
-But prudence demands that steps be taken to assuage doubt, whatever the fears; like Calvinist’s austere devotion.

 ----

 :id: end

+.. note:: Blank

 ..
 Local Variables:
 .. mode: rst
 .. eval: (smart-quotes-mode)